henrik42/solo/README.md

-I'm using host/IP `0.0.0.0` so that you can run this on some Linux server in your office network and connect to the Swank server from your desktop PC running Emacs/SLIME (if we were using `127.0.0.1` you couldn't connect from any remote host).
+I'm using host/IP `0.0.0.0` so that you can run this on some Linux server in your office network and connect to the Swank server from your desktop PC running Emacs/SLIME (if you were using `127.0.0.1` you couldn't connect from any remote host).

 __WARNING:__ Note that __anyone__ can connect to the JVM from any host